kpecsok98/Worcester-Greenspace/README.md

 Worcester_EJ_all_greenspace.to_file('Worcester_EJ_all_greenspace.shp') # Shapefile of greenspace that lies within Worcester EJ  CBGs that fulfill all criteria tree_cover.to_file('tree_cover.shp') # Shapefile of Worcester treecover
 ```
 Now that we have a shapefile we should copy the shapefile components to an ouput folder.
 In the code the name of the output folder I'm putting a shapefile in is the name as the shapefile.
 The reason for this is because Carto will take zip files to upload rather than invidual .shp files so it will be easier to organize the data when you upload a Zip folder that has the same name as the shapefile.
+This is why I asked for all of those folders to be made back in Part 1.

 ```Python
 # Copy components of shapefile to Google Drive